aaronpowell/aaronpowell.github.io/src/documents/posts/2010-08-28-testable-email-sending.md

---- cson
+---
   title: "Testable email sending"
   metaTitle: "Testable email sending"
   description: "Creating an integration test of sending an email"
   revised: "2010-08-28"
   date: "2010-08-28"
-tags: ["c#","testing"]
+  tags:
+    - "c#"
+    - "testing"
   migrated: "true"
-urls: ["/testable-email-sending"]
+  urls:
-summary: """
+    - "/testable-email-sending"
-This article was migrated from my old website, originally dated 17/07/2009
+  summary: "This article was migrated from my old website, originally dated 17/07/2009"
-"""
 ---
 Yesterday [Shannon][1] finally got with the times and learnt about the `System.Net` and how it can be used to [dump emails to your file system][2].